openprocurement/openprocurement.integrations.edr/docs/source/tutorial.rst

 .. include:: tutorial/basic_request.http
    :code:
-Response consists of the following fields: `x_edrInternalId`, `state.code`, `state.description`, `identification.schema`, `identification.code`, `identification.legalName`, `identification.url`.
+Response consists of the following fields: `x_edrInternalId`, `state.registrationStatusDetails`, `state.registrationStatus`, `identification.schema`, `identification.id`, `identification.legalName`, `identification.url`.

 * `x_edrInternalId` - unique identification of the subject,
-* `state.code` - state of the entity,
+* `state.registrationStatusDetails` - text state of the entity (uk),
-* `state.description` - text state of the entity,
+* `state.registrationStatus` - text state of the entity,
 * `identification.schema` - “UA-EDR”
-* `identification.code` - EDRPOU; if the subject - an individual entrepreneur - instead of IPN system returns ten zeros, because the data is confidential,
+* `identification.id` - EDRPOU; if the subject - an individual entrepreneur - instead of IPN system returns ten zeros, because the data is confidential,
 * `identification.legalName` -  name of the entity,
 * `identification.url` - link to the entity with detailed information.